Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/examples/mountain_wave_simulation.md

 ```

 visualizes the vertical wind at the end of the above simulation (i.e. after one hour) in three cross sections of the domain and saves the generated figure to a PNG file that is included below.
-Note that the `symmetric_countours` function returns a cropped colormap that is centered at $w = 0 \, \mathrm{m \, s^{- 1}}$.
+Note that `symmetric_countours` returns a cropped colormap that is centered at $w = 0 \, \mathrm{m \, s^{- 1}}$.

 ![](results/mountain_wave.png)